deepakgouda/BERT-for-NER/README.md

 ## Reference

-With default hyper-parameters, each training epoch takes roughly 30s to run on CPU, ~~18s on mps,~~ and 2s on GPU.
+With default hyper-parameters, each training epoch takes roughly 30s to run on Mac M1 CPU, ~~18s on mps,~~ and 2s on Nvidia A5000/RTX4090 GPU.